-You may be surprised that today’s design inspiration flows from newly constructed homes in Houston.
-The first home on Montrose was built in 2006, and the homes on Berthea were built in 2007 and 2008!
-Enjoy the feast of white bliss ahead within French, White, and Elegant Houston Home Interiors.
+You may be surprised that today’s design inspiration flows from newly constructed homes that only appear to be antiques in Houston.
+The home on Montrose was built in 2006, and the homes on Berthea hail from 2007 and 2008!
+Enjoy the feast of tone on tone, white bliss ahead within 3 Elegant Modern French Homes & What I’m Learning to Trust.

 Since the undeniably charming façade of this newly constructed Houston guest house (above) rocked the cover of a Milieu mini mag and my world, I have never stopped thinking about it!

 This blog frequently focuses on the rustic side of European country inspired design and French farmhouse beauty, but today it’s all about luxurious fantasy!

 Elegant Modern French, White Houston Home Interiors

 We’ll go inside the main house on this Houston property, gathering design details from exquisite design by Pamela Pierce and architecture by Reagan Andre.